paconte/gocrawler/README.md

 ## Project Description

 The project provides different strategies for crawling websites and extracting information from them.
+Visit the file crawler/go.doc for detailed information.

 ## Installation